simondlevy/Hackflight/gcs/README.md

-# Hackflight GCS: Simpel Ground-Control Station for Hackflight firmware
+# Hackflight GCS: Simple Ground-Control Station for Hackflight firmware

 This directory contains Python and Java code for running a simple ground-control station to test the Hackflight firmware.
 The Python version lets you visualize the attitude (roll, pitch, yaw) of your